lfph/events/2020-07-GAEN-Symposium/README.md

   * Sharing data across apps as users travel from one jurisdiction to another
 * Epidemiology for app builders
   * What developers need to know about how COVID-19 is transmitted and diagnosed

+## Thank You

+And of course, a big thank you to the volunteers who made this event possible:

+* Kate Gallagher, TCN Coalition
+* Patrick Kent, TCN Coalition
+* Tara Shilkret, Covid Watch
+* TE Shaw, LFPH
+* Cathal Rynne, Covid Watch
+* Richard Tran, Covid Watch